UKCloud/openshift-test-pipeline/README.md

     * Execute `./setup-pipeline.sh`

-2. Once the `openshift-test-pipeline-slave-pipeline` has completed all builds, run the pipeline:
+2. Once the `openshift-test-pipeline-slave-pipeline` has completed all builds, run the test pipeline:

     * `chmod +x setup-pipeline.sh`